Books By Alumni and Friends

 If the Guild seizes Christian, they will either enslave him against England or enthrone him as their Imperial Lord Hunter.
 His choices will either save or shatter Nephtyri and the Arsinoëphorus Alliance in the process.

-Book Cover - The Arsinoëphorus Alliance (Book 2): Bound by Oath and Heart The Arsinoëphorus Alliance (Book 2): Bound by Oath and Heart
+The Arsinoëphorus Alliance (Book 2): Bound by Oath and Heart

 Jenna O'Malley '11 / M'12